// SERVICES / GENAI

-Generative AI implementation: deploy and scale GenAI systems
+Generative AI implementation: deploy and scale GenAI systems.

 Most failures are not bad models - they're lifecycle failures around data, evaluation, cost, latency, and governance.
 Foundation models already work in demos; production breaks on everything around them.

 This guide lays out a deliberate path from measurable use case through data readiness, architecture choice, evaluation harnessing, deployment, monitoring, and in-house muscle.
-Pace matters: disciplined teams converge on production much faster than those who treat a model pick as shipping.
+For context, see our blog on applying AI across your industry.

 Many proofs-of-concept never impact P&L because teams stop at novelty.
 Capability is not the bottleneck - method is.
 Selecting a vendor or model is the opening move, not the close.